ARMmbed/uvisor/docs/PORTING.md

 All these sections and their sub-regions must be preceded and followed by symbols that describe their boundaries, as shown in the template.
 Note that all symbols prefixed with `.keep` must end up in the final memory map even if they are not explicitly used.
 Please make sure to use the correct `ld` commands (`KEEP(...)`) or the relevant armcc flag (`--keep=*(.keep*)`).

 Once uVisor is active it maintains its own vector table, which the rest of the code can only interact with through uVisor APIs.
-We still suggest to leave the standard vector table in Flash, so that if uVisor is disabled the classic `NVIC_{S,G}etVector` functions can still work and relocate it to SRAM.
+We still suggest to leave the standard vector table in flash, so that if uVisor is disabled the classic `NVIC_{S,G}etVector` functions can still work and relocate it to SRAM.
 This is the same reason why we need an `SRAM_OFFSET` as well, as it reserves the space for relocation of the original OS vector table.

-Finally, note that at the end of the linker script the physical boundaries for the memories (Flash/SRAM) populated by uVisor are also provided.
+Finally, note that at the end of the linker script the physical boundaries for the memories (flash/SRAM) populated by uVisor are also provided.

 **Note**: If you are using armcc, then you have to re-create the same memory map in a scatter file.
 Additional armlink flags are needed to ensure important symbols are not discarded, and an additional steering file translates armcc-compatible linker symbols to `__uvisor`-namespaced ones. **More on this coming soon**.